Clinic – Moberly, MO

 We currently do not offer dental services.
 Here is a list of dental resources: Dental Services

-We offer birth control pills, DepoProvera, intrauterine devices (IUD), and Nexplanon.
-For those who cannot use these methods we give counseling and referrals.
+Our health clinic offers birth control pills, DepoProvera, intrauterine devices (IUD), and Nexplanon.
+For those who cannot use these methods, we give counseling and referrals.
 For those receiving DepoProvera we require two negative pregnancy tests (separated by 10 days) before initiation of contraception.

-Urine pregnancy test are available as a “walk-in” service.
+Urine pregnancy tests are available at our health clinic.
 We request that you wait 10 days after a missed period before visiting with us for a pregnancy test.
 This can help prevent a false negative result.
 The visit includes pregnancy counseling and proof of pregnancy (required for prenatal Medicaid coverage) for the Family Services Department (FSD).

 Blood tests, urine tests, and other types of lab work help diagnose illnesses and monitor the effects of medications and other treatments.
 They are valuable tools that can identify the cause of your symptoms or make sure the medication you are taking is working as it should.
 At the Randolph County Rural Health Clinic, we perform several laboratory tests to help you manage your health.
-Bring in an order from your current primary care provider or make an appointment with one of our nurse practitioners to get your lab testing started.
+Bring in an order from your current primary care provider to get your lab testing started.

 Lead is a toxic substance that may be present in dust, paint, soil, and drinking water.
 When ingested or inhaled as dust, lead poses a serious health risk to young children.
 Low levels of lead exposure can cause nervous system and kidney damage, learning disabilities, poor muscle coordination, slower growth, hearing losses, and also speech, language, and behavior problems.
 While low level exposure is most common, exposure to high levels can have devastating effects including seizures, consciousness, and even death.

 Who is at risk?